chesko256/SimplyKnock/readmes/SimplyKnock_readme.txt

 * This mod is designed around knocking on locked doors that lead to another interior cell.
 This, again, catches 90%+ (if not 100%) of the cases in the vanilla game.
 If you are using a mod that brings the interiors of buildings into the Tamriel (or other outdoor) worldspace, or a mod that adds new houses / building that have their interiors in the same cell as the exterior, this mod will not function in those instances, and the author has no intention of supporting such a case.

-* This mod uses a perk in order to override the activation of doors.
+* This mod uses a perk (not one you select, but internally to the mod) in order to override the activation of doors.
 In general, this is compatible with other mods that also use a perk to override door activation.
 Please note any incompatibilities you run across.

 * Other than those specific cases above, should be compatible with everything.